-Summary : To stand beneath the northern lights as they dance across the night sky is a dream most nature travelers yearn to realize.
+Summary : To stand beneath the northern lights as they swirl across the night sky is a dream most nature travelers yearn to realize.
 The allure of capturing that phenomenon in pictures holds special appeal for photographers.
-This photography-focused Northern Lights & Arctic Cultures adventure is designed to help you get outstanding images of this stunning natural event.
+This photography-focused northern lights & arctic cultures adventure is designed to help you get outstanding images of this stunning natural event.
 Churchill has one of the most active auroral displays in the world, making it an ideal destination for northern lights photography.
-Your Expedition Leader is both a seasoned naturalist and photographer, interpreting Arctic nature and culture while constantly at your side to help you achieve the shots you aspire to capture.
+Your Expedition Leader is both a naturalist and expert photographer, helping you achieve the shots you aspire to.
+Photograph the night sky in total comfort from the new Aurora Pod® with glass top and sides, and from your heated Aurora Domes, then step outside to capture more wondrous images of the dancing lights!

 Activities : Culture, Hiking, Photography